 The second map, the “Weather Map” shows the salinity contours in conjunction with weekly rainfall and wind roses in the Barataria Basin.
-During this Hydrocoast period there was rain across the basin ranging from 0.25 to 4 inches.
-Resultant winds were mostly from the north and northeast.
-Wind speeds ranged from 2 to greater than 11.1 m/s (2 to 25 miles/hr).
+During this Hydrocoast period there was rain across the basin ranging from 0.25 to 5 inches.
+Resultant winds were mostly from the southeast.
+Wind speeds ranged from 2 to 8 m/s (2 to 18 miles/hr).